vlang/mongo/README.md

   bson_doc := mongo.new_from_json('{"heeey": "howudoinggggg =)"}')
   ```

-- update value by selector and update :frog:
+- update value by selector and update
   ```v
   selector := mongo.new_from_json('{"key":"value1"}')
   update := mongo.new_from_json('{"\$set":{"value":"key1"}}')